wensinlim/Returns-Automation/README.md

 ## 🔑 Amazon & DPD Authentication

-- When you run the script, you will be prompted to enter your Amazon email and password.
+- When you run the script, you will be prompted to enter your DPD and Amazon email and password all at once.
 - For Amazon, after entering credentials, you may be prompted to enter a One-Time Password (OTP) if two-factor authentication (2FA) is enabled.
 - The script logs into Amazon Seller Central and selects the "United Kingdom" account.
-- The DPD login code is present but currently commented out; if you want to use DPD functionality, uncomment and provide your DPD credentials in the script.

 ---